Skip to main content

 (2) Support any investigation of customer complaints.

-(B) Unless otherwise prescribed in this chapter, all records required by this chapter shall be retained for no less than two years.
+(B) Unless otherwise prescribed in this chapter, all such records should be retained for no less than two years.

-(C) Unless otherwise prescribed by the commission or its authorized representatives, all records required by this chapter shall be provided to the staff within three business days of its request.
+(C) Unless otherwise prescribed by the commission or its authorized representatives, all such records shall be provided to the staff within three business days of its request.

 Supplemental Information